Locations:

 How can I reduce my risk of developing polyarthritis?

-• Avoiding tobacco products.
+• Avoiding tobacco products

-• Doing low-impact, non-weight bearing exercise.
+• Doing low-impact, non-weight-bearing exercise

-• Following a diet and exercise plan that’s healthy for you.
+• Following an eating and physical activity plan that’s healthy for you

 Additional Common Questions